protocol/launchpad/docs/ipfs/how-ipfs-works.md

 ```
 See more in the [IPFS keystore spec](https://github.com/ipfs/specs/blob/master/KEYSTORE.md).

-#### The Stack
-IPFS has a stack of modular protocols.
-Each layer may have multiple implementations, all in different modules.
-This spec will only address the interfaces between the layers, and briefly mention possible implementations.
-Details are left to the other specs.

-IPFS has five layers:

-naming - a self-certifying PKI namespace (IPNS)
-merkledag - datastructure format (thin waist)
-exchange - block transport and replication
-routing - locating peers and objects
-network - establishing connections between peers

 ## IPFS Basics & Toolkits

 #### IPFS Basics + Tools | ETHGlobal & Juan Benet